 It should not be that hard for a credible source to go check if that is actually Ralph Northam's yearbook, before we draw any conclusions about it.
 I find it hard to believe nobody caught that before now.— Dan McLaughlin (@baseballcrank) February 1, 2019

-A local paper, The Virginia-Pilot, obtained the original photograph from the library of Eastern Virginia Medical, showing two people in blackface and a Ku Klux Klan outfit.
+A local paper, The Virginian-Pilot, obtained the original photograph from the library of Eastern Virginia Medical, showing two people in blackface and a Ku Klux Klan outfit.
 Is it Northam?
 It’s most certainly on his yearbook page.
-It seems Northam is off to a banner start in the celebration of Black History Month (via Virginia-Pilot):
+It seems Northam is off to a banner start in the celebration of Black History Month (via Virginian-Pilot):

 A photo from Gov. Ralph Northam’s medical school yearbook shows two men, one in blackface and one in a Ku Klux Klan robe and hood, on the same page as the governor.